strange/erlang_v8/README.md

 and have the v8 VM actually terminate when it times out.
 I'm also planning two-way communication, resetting context etc.

+## Building

+Git and Python 2 (for GYP) are required to build v8.
+Build scripts are currently hardcoded to ia32 and the app might require a little fiddling to build properly on other systems:

+    rebar get-deps
+    rebar compile

 ## Examples

 Start a VM: